 As you may have guessed, this museum tells the story of Chicago.
 You’ll learn about the foundations of the city, the devastating fire that destroyed it in 1871, and how the city was rebuilt in time for the 1933 World’s Fair.
 Plus, you’ll go into more modern history as you learn about sports and the city as a transportation hub.

 The museum is so well put together and was just endlessly fascinating.
-It’s one of my favorite museums in Chicago and is definitely worth a visit.
+It’s one of the best things to do in Chicago.

 The Art Institute of Chicago